Cognitive Enrichment Advantage

-To seek deep, personal value in learning experiences that energizes thinking and behavior and leads to greater commitment and success.
-If I use the Tool of Self-Development then I will recognize the contributions I can make and value the the same from others.
+To seek deep, personal value in learning experiences that energises thinking and behaviour and leads to greater commitment and success.
+If I use the Tool of Self-Development then I will recognise the contributions I can make and value the the same from others.

 What is Self Development?